 All staff will have house tokens to be given out to children who are demonstrating excellent use of their Nightingale Habits which can then be placed by the child in their house box in the classroom.
-These tokens will be collected across the year and tallied each half term and at the end of the year.
+These tokens will be collected across the year and tallied each term and at the end of the year.
 House tokens are to be handed out for children going above and beyond with their effort and attitude.

-Each half term parents will be informed of their child's classroom behavior via the RAG rated reports.
-Children who are green across the board will be invited to the Headteacher's tea party and if they are green across the board all year, will be taken on a special trip in the summer term.
+Each term parents will be informed of their child's classroom behavior via the RAG rated reports.
+Children who are green across the board all year will be taken on a special trip in the summer term.